 Keeping your packing to a minimum and refraining from bringing 3 family size suitcases plus half a dozen oversized carry on bags per person, you will not only save yourself money in baggage fees and make your trip a hell of a lot more easy and comfortable, you will also be helping reduce carbon emissions by reducing the amount of fuel it takes to lug your 23rd pair of shoes half way across the Atlantic and back.
 This packing list is generally enough to sustain a traveller for an entire gap year and can easily fit into a roughly 65 litre sized pack.
 See, you really don’t need all that much.

 Bottled water makes up a huge chunk of plastic waste that is produced every single day, and a large part of that waste isn’t recycled.
-Now using local tap water or water from an untreated source isn’t the best idea when you are travelling either as it can lead to a lot of potential health problems.
-So what do you do?
-You carry a water filter bottle like the Water To Go bottle that allows you to get safe, clean water from any source and also saves you money in the long run and reduces plastic water bottle waste!
+When you can carrying a refillable bottle is always a great idea, but depending on the country you are visiting using local tap water or water from an untreated source isn’t always the best idea as it can lead to a lot of potential health problems, so what do you do?
+You carry a water filter bottle that allows you to get safe, clean water from any source and also saves you money in the long run and reduces plastic water bottle waste!

 This may seem like common sense, but even in this day and age travellers buy a range of souvenirs made from ivory or animal teeth or bones, furs and pelts or skin, coral reefs are raided for souvenirs to sell to tourists and even some traditional medicines contain ingredients from wildlife, including endangered species.
 You may find carvings or trinkets made from non sustainable materials or even in some cases ancient artifacts that belong in a museum!
 (And yes, I did just quote Indiana Jones!)